QuantumUtils/quantum-utils-mathematica/README.md

-# QuantumUtils
+# QuantumUtils for Mathematica

-QuantumUtils is a Mathematica software library for quantum information scientists.
+QuantumUtils for Mathematica is a software library for quantum information scientists.
 Features include:

  - Multi-partite tensor manipulations
  - Quantum system modelling including qudits, circuits, spins, and cavities